isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It is easier to reason about constants than about variables.
 Something immutable cannot change unexpectedly.
 Sometimes immutability enables better optimization.
-You can't have a data race on a constant.
+You can’t have a data race on a constant.

 See [Con: Constants and Immutability](#S-const)